 Silestone represents cutting-edge technology at the service of the contemporary style.
-It offers an endless number of colours, textures and formats to suit the individual style of contemporary designers and decorators.
-The latest collections that summarise this fusion of trends are two: the Loft Collection and the Eternal Collection.
+It offers an endless number of colors, textures, and formats to suit the individual style of contemporary designers and decorators.
+The latest collections that summarize this fusion of trends are two: the Loft Collection and the Eternal Collection.

-In the first case, the most innovative feature is the use of “worn” materials (Camden in ochre or Corktown in black) or with a cement look (Poblenou in sandy colours, Seaport in grey and Nolita in cream tones).
+In the former, the most innovative feature is the use of “worn” materials (Camden in ochre or Corktown in black) or with a cement look (Poblenou in sandy colors, Seaport in grey, and Nolita in cream tones).

 If there is one Dekton collection that best reflects the contemporary style, that is, without a doubt, The Collection.
-Elegance, innovation and exclusiveness define this proposal with four series of products: Liquid -featuring the characteristic flow of a liquid-, Chromica -with powerful and on trend colours-, Avant-Garde’20 -with very marked veins- and Portfolio’20 -a monochromatic and all-terrain series.
+Elegance, innovation, and exclusiveness define this proposal with four series of products: Liquid -featuring the characteristic flow of a liquid-, Chromica -with powerful and on-trend colors-, Avant-Garde’20 -with very marked veins- and Portfolio’20 -a monochromatic and all-terrain series.
 The four series show a wide range of different tastes and creative proposals that blend in with contemporary decoration.

-Just as Silestone has its collection of “worn” materials, Dekton has launched its Industrial Collection, featuring colours that appear to be oxidised due to the passage of time.
-Whether in black (Milar, Laos, Radium), grey (Kreta, Soke, Orix), beige (Lunar, Nilum) or a mixture of all three (Trilium), this rust effect is guaranteed, achieving a very contemporary look.
+Just as Silestone has its collection of “worn” materials, Dekton has launched its Industrial Collection, featuring colors that appear to be oxidized due to the passage of time.
+Whether in black (Milar, Laos, Radium), grey (Kreta, Soke, Orix), beige (Lunar, Nilum), or a mixture of all three (Trilium), this rust effect is guaranteed, achieving a very contemporary look.

 In contrast to the old and worn, Dekton has developed its most luxurious collection: the Stonika Collection.